 based on the most recent graduate survey

 Degrees offered: B.A. or B.S. from WSC in Applied Human and Sport Physiology

-- Agreement with the University of Nebraska-Omaha: Wayne State College has an early admission agreement with the University of Nebraska-Omaha's athletic training master's program.
-Additionally, UNO researves two spots each year in the program just for WSC graduates.
+Special agreement with the University of Nebraska-Omaha: Wayne State College has an early admission agreement with the University of Nebraska-Omaha's Athletic Training master's program.
+Additionally, UNO reserves two spots each year in the program just for WSC graduates.

 General education: 30